-- 2. Amend permitted uses: - Remove single-family detached dwellings as part of a planned unit development as a permitted use from the Multifamily Family Medium (MFM) zone district - d.
+- 2. Amend permitted uses: - c.
+Remove single-family detached dwellings as part of a planned unit development as a permitted use from the Multifamily Family Medium (MFM) zone district - d.
 Remove single-family detached dwellings and duplexes as part of a planned unit development overlay as a permitted use from the Multifamily Family High (MFH) zone district

-- 3. Change the name of the chapter to remove "overlay" - 4.
-Update the intent section to establish a clear list of tangible benefits to be provided by a planned unit development to the public in exchange for flexibility in addressing zoning regulations
+- Change the name of the chapter to remove "overlay" - Update the intent section to establish a clear list of tangible benefits in exchange for flexibility in addressing zoning regulations